ShinobuAmasaki/img2nc/README.md

 ### Downloading DEM
 First, determine the drawing range and download the DEM data.
 Specify the latitudes and longitudes of the coordinates as command line arguments when executing the shell script: `west/east/south/north`.

-The longitude is specified in the range of 0 to 360 with the eastern direction as the positive with respect to the center of the Moon.
+The longitude is specified in the range of 0 to 360 with the eastern direction as the positive, or the range of -180 to 180 with the eastern direction as the positive and the western direction as negative with respect to the center of the Moon.
 The Latitude is specified in the range of -90 to 90 with the north direction as positive and the south direction as negative based on the Moon equator[^3].

 Here, execute the shell script `dl_sldem2013` with following command and arguments.